-That’s why I am marking my calendar for the upcoming Indiana Paper Arts Gathering, the third annual event of its kind hosted by Tom and Julie Creek.
+That’s why I am marking my calendar for the upcoming Indiana Paper Arts Gathering, hosted by Tom and Julie Creek.
 The Creeks own paper crafts manufacturing company Creek Bank Creations, and their goal for the gathering is to provide education and spark more interest in the world of scrapbooking, card crafting and other paper crafting.

-While tickets for the full weekend have sold out, anyone can come during the weekend to shop or to attend a class, such as mini albums or bible journaling.
+Anyone can also come during the weekend to shop or to attend a class.
+New in 2021 is an expanded class schedule that includes cardmaking, ornament, recipe albums and more.
 You must pre-register for classes (because there are supply lists you will need).

-The theme for the weekend is Cropping in the Country, and participants will decorate their tables and participate in a costume contest.
+The theme for the weekend is Smore Cropping Fun, and participants will decorate their tables and participate in a costume contest.
 The goal of the weekend is to bring people up to date on the newest trends, tools and techniques in paper crafting.
 There will be demonstrations and “hands-on” experts on site to help you with your projects.